Padhiana: History

 Padhiana is a remaining legacy of Minhas Confederation of villages.
 Minhas Rajputs of this village are descendants of Shri Baba Kati Deo Ji (alias Kati Ji), a feudal lord of the 16th century, who was a vassal to the Jaswal Raja (King) of Jaswan.
 Shri Kati Deo was the younger brother of legendary, Shri Mati Deo.

 The founding ancestor of this village migrated from Daroli, today Daroli Kalan, when family fortunes split.
 The village today has seven Pattis (family branches).
 Detailed record of each Minhas family is maintained by genealogists in Hardwar, Uttarakhand.

 In 1815, the village became a part of Sikh empire when territories of the Raja of Jaswan were confiscated by Ranjit Singh.
 Few decades later, following the second Anglo-Sikh war, it was transferred to British along with other territories of Punjab.

 Historical personalities of this village include Sikh warriors, Sangat Singh Ji, Uday Singh Ji, and Bachiter Singh Ji; all served in the tenth Sikh Guru, Gobind Singh Ji's army.
 Later, Sikh Chiefs from this village served in the army of famous Sikh leader Banda Bahadur Singh Ji, who offered them a Fief (Jagir) which lies in what is today the Patiala district of Punjab.
 These Chiefs later built a fort and established Bahadurgarh village in their new land.
 A medieval well in Padhiana, although now sealed, still exists commemorating these Chiefs, and is called Bahadargarhian Da Khoo (the well of Bahadargarh Chiefs).

-Prominent personalities from recent centuries include Col. Dilbagh Singh Minhas, the first Recruiting Officer at Jalandhar Cantt.
-The first Commander-in-Chief of the country, General K.M.
-Cariappa came to this village at the invitation of Col. Dilbagh Singh Minhas on 4 March 1949.
-Col. Dilbagh Singh Minhas who enlisted Punjabis in the Army, Navy and Air Force from Padhiana and surrounding villages.
-A prominent and well known personality in the Doaba region due to his charity work.

-Sardar Khajan Singh, a Safed Posh during British rule.
-His grandson Sardar Ujagar Singh was a member of Punjab Zila Parishad in post independence India.
-Sardar Dayal Singh of this village, who migrated to Kota Bundi, was a Member of Rajasthan Legislative Assembly in the 1950s.
-Er.
-Wattan Singh Minhas a Civil Engineering graduate from prestigious Thomson Engineering College, Roorkee (now, IIT, Roorkee) served as Chief Engineer in Central Public Works Department (CPWD).
-He is credited with construction of a number of Dams immediately after India's independence from British.
-His younger brother Captain Bhag Singh Minhas served the country as an army officer and in the martial tradition of the village is credited with active participation in the 1962, 1965 and 1971 wars.
-More recently, Sardar B.S.
-Minhas, an Indian Administrative Services officer, was Secretary (called Deputy Minister in some countries), Ministry of Small Scale Industries and Agro & Rural Industries of India, the highest position a public service officer can hold in Indian Government ministry.